 The bottom line is that the best Android phones, those reviewed here, are the best phones you can buy.
 Remember that the phone in the number one position isn't necessarily the right device for you.
 Click through to our full and in-depth review of each phone for more details before parting with your cash.

 Android phones to look out for in 2015

 New smartphones are arriving all the time and there are a few that are likely to make their way into this chart as and when they arrive.
-Touted for a possible 2015 launch is the Samsung Galaxy S7 but we're much more likely to get the Galaxy Note 5.
-The OnePlus 2 will launch in July and Google is rumoured to be bringing a new version of the Nexus 5 for 2015 to launch Android M.
+The Galaxy Note 5 was recently unveiled but for now, at least, won't be coming to the UK.
+Google is also rumoured to be bringing new versions of the Nexus 5 and Nexus 6 for 2015 to launch Android Marshmallow.